Western Individualism May Have Roots In The Medieval Church's Obsession With Incest

 So how did people in the West come to be so different?

-A new study published Thursday in Science suggests it all began in the Middle Ages, when the predecessor of the Catholic Church pushed a way of life that broke up extended family networks and paved the way for nuclear families, weaker family ties and a more individualistic mindset.
+A new study published Thursday in Science suggests it all began in the Middle Ages, when the Catholic Church pushed a way of life that broke up extended family networks and paved the way for nuclear families, weaker family ties and a more individualistic mindset.

 At the time, marriages within extended families were common in Europe, says Joseph Henrich, a human evolutionary biologist at Harvard University and an author of the new study.
 In this and other aspects, European society was very much like other parts of the world, he adds.

 Most people lived in extended families.
 "There are clans, things called kindreds, which are like large houses, large extended families interconnected by marriage," says Henrich, and people frequently married their cousins and other relatives.
-The rules of whom one could or should married were dictated by different religions and local customs.
+The rules of whom one could or should marry were dictated by different religions and local customs.

 Even a person's legal identity was associated with their family, he says.
 "So there's no individual rights or anything like that."